qyang18/Mininet-Quagga/Performance Evaluation/PerformanceEvaluation.md

 # Performance Evaluation

-We designed topologies based on our previous testbed validation design.
+We designed topologies based on our previous testbed validation.
+The new coponent is software router which make virtual host in mininet a router.
+In our performance evaluation, all software routers are running OSPF routing protocols and we want to prove that our testbed can maintain good performance when adding non-SDN components into our hardware-in-the-loop SDN testbed.

 # 1. One Mininet